alexseva98/Megaventory-Internship-Project/README.md

 the index.php file is our main page

-to run the script you must go to http://localhost/megaventory/index.php , megaventory is my projects folder
+to run the script you must go to http://localhost/megaventory/index.php

+megaventory is my projects folder that contains the index.php and the folder Classes that contains the external Classes:Product, SupplierClient and InventoryLocation

 The following 5 objects are calling their respective create method to create new entries in the megaventory database